ViewComponent/view_component/docs/guide/slots.md

 ## Component slots

-It's also possible to have a slot be a ViewComponent itself, by passing in a second argument to `renders_one` and `renders_many`:
+It's also possible to have a slot be a ViewComponent itself by passing in a second argument to `renders_one` and `renders_many`:

 ```ruby
 # blog_component.rb